 Repeat rolling and cutting with remaining dough.
 (Do Not Insert Sticks.)
 Bake 5-6 minutes or until lightly browned.
 Cool 2 minutes on cookie sheet; carefully remove to cooling rack.

 Combine powdered sugar, 1/4 cup butter and 1 teaspoon vanilla in bowl.
 Beat at low speed until well mixed.
 Add milk; continue beating until well mixed.
-Beat at high speed until very creamy.
+Beat at high speed until creamy.
 Cover; set aside.

 Combine corn syrup and water in another bowl.
 Brush glaze over 1 cookie without stick; immediately sprinkle with decorator sugars or sprinkles, as desired.
 Repeat with remaining cookies.